 Generally, we collect your personal information directly from you.
 We could do this in a number of ways including when you apply for our products and services or when you contact us.
 We may do this through our website or mobile apps, in telephone calls, from documents you give us, or in emails.

-We may collect personal information about you from your superannuation fund or any other organisation we may use to gather your personal information.
+We may collect personal information about you from other people or your superannuation fund or any other organisation we may use to gather your personal information.
 The information we collect from third parties includes but is not limited to your name, date of birth, account balance and investment options.
+Examples of how we may do this include collecting your personal information from:

 We also collect other content about how you use our website.
 This can include, without limitation, information such as the types of content you view or engage with or the frequency and duration of your activities, your server address, the date and time of your visit, the pages and links accessed and the type of browser used.
 We do this so that we are able to deliver our services to you in a personalised manner and make suggestions for you by using this information.